shirakaba/iPhone-libmecab/readme.md

 ## Installing as a Cocoapod from `npm` (for React Native iOS apps)

-Add these packages to your `package.json` (you can omit the Japanese or Korean dictionary if you only plan to use Mecab with one of the two languages):
+Add these npm packages (you can omit the Japanese or Korean dictionary if you only plan to use Mecab with one of the two languages):

 ```sh
 yarn add mecab-ko mecab-naist-jdic-utf-8 mecab-ko-dic-utf-8